dermotduffy/frigate-hass-card/README.md

 ### Illustrative Expanded Configuration Reference

-**<font color="red">Caution</font>**: Just copying this full reference into your configuration will cause you a significant maintenance burden.
+**Caution**: 🚩 Just copying this full reference into your configuration will cause you a significant maintenance burden.
 Don't do it!
 Please only specify what you need as defaults can / do change continually as this card develops.
 Almost all the values shown here are the defaults (except in cases where is no default, parameters are added here for illustrative purposes).

 <a name="config-expanded-cameras"></a>